grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.snmp.md

 `version` 1 will use GETNEXT, 2 and 3 use GETBULK.

 ### auth block

+The `auth` block defines an individual SNMP authentication profile that can be used to override default SNMP auth settings.

 Name | Type | Description | Default | Required
 ---- | ---- | ----------- | ------- | --------
 `community` | `secret` | Community string is used with SNMP v1 and v2. | `"public"` | no